 The BRL Archives holds a variety of collections related to bioethics and the history of the field.
 Below you will find summaries of our major collecting areas, which include U.S. bioethics commissions, bioethics at Georgetown University, and the Human Genome Project.
+Guides to these collections, including inventories, are available online.

 U.S. Bioethics Commissions

 Our holdings on bioethics commissions date back to 1974, with the establishment of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 Over the years federal and state governments established various bioethical commissions to provide recommendations on policy issues related to health care and medical ethics.
 Our holdings include reports, meeting transcripts and related materials, correspondence, and commission websites.
+Portions of these collections have been digitized and are available via DigitalGeorgetown.

 Bioethics at Georgetown University